bloodtidesys/bloodtidesys/README.md

 I'm iffy on drama.
 I'm open to conversation, but usually We really don't care.
 We have REALLY bad anxiety and bad memory, I DO apologize for that.
 I'm NOT comfortable with being friends after barely 5 minutes of pointless chatter.
 PLEASE do not interact with me if you are:
-- Racist, Homophobic, Misogynistic, Sexists, Proshippers, Darkshippers, Abusers, Ragebaiters, Trollers, AI "artists", Drama Queens, MAGA, under 14 and above 17.
+- basic DNI, pro-AI, Dandy's World, Forsaken, or Pressure fans/supporters, under 14 and above 17.

 <p align="center">
 divider